Unimed vs Orbit Protect Parent Boost Visa Health Insurance

 Understanding exclusions is critical before you pay a premium.

-• Elective or cosmetic procedures
+• Elective surgery

-• Elective or cosmetic procedures
+• Cosmetic procedures

-• Dental/optical care
+• Long-term or continuous care

 Pre-Existing Conditions - The Reality Check